Hurstville City Minotaurs FC

 Hurstville City Minotaurs is a semi-professional Australian association football club based in Hurstville, New South Wales.

 History

 Hurstville City Minotaurs Soccer Club was established in 1985 by Greeks in Sydney, specifically Greeks who trace their roots back to the island of Crete.
 The club traditionally plays in a black and white striped jersey design.

 In the early years, the Cretan Association were annual financial supporters of the club.
 Since this ceased, the Minotaurs have continued to exist with support from various private sponsors.

+Minotaurs played their last season in NSW Mens State League 2019 before relegated from Football NSW structure for 2020.